nna109/Bioinformatics_Learning/Learning Journal/module02_WSL_VSCode/README.md

 - [ ] To understand the relationship between VS Code, WSL, Ubuntu, and bash.
 - [ ] To be able to open VS Code directly from Ubuntu.
 - [ ] To be able to use the integrated bash terminal.
-- [ ] To Understand the differnece between editing files in Windows and Linux (Ubuntu).
+- [ ] To understand the difference between editing files in Windows and Linux (Ubuntu).
 - [ ] To learn why VS Code is preferred over Nano for large projetcs.

 ## What I can do after this module